pmunts/muntsos/README.txt

     the gory details in Application Note #24.

 -   29 November 2025 -- Upgraded the .Net Runtime to 10.0.0 (LTS).

+-   2 December 2025 -- Upgraded Raspberry Pi kernels to 6.12.60.
+I have
+    reinstated MuntsOS support (kernels, extensions, and Thin Servers) for the obsolete 32-bit ARMv6 Raspberry Pi 1, to enable using a stockpile of Raspberry Pi Zero W's.
+From its product web page:
+    Raspberry Pi Zero W will remain in production until at least January 2030.

 Quick Setup Instructions for the Impatient